konradoezdemir/AT-KDE/README.md

 # README: AT-KDE

-Code Base for Paper "A Divide-and-Conquer Approach for Modeling Arrival Times in Dynamic Environments" by L. Kirchdorfer and K. Özdemir et al. (2024)
+Code Base for Paper "A Divide-and-Conquer Approach for Modeling Arrival Times in Dynamic Environments" by L. Kirchdorfer and K. Özdemir et al. (2025)
 ![](https://github.com/konradoezdemir/AT-KDE/blob/main/Flowchart_AT-KDE.png)

 ## Introduction

 **Abstract**

-Simulation is a critical tool for analyzing, improving, and redesigning organizational processes and their supporting information systems.
-A key component of simulation is the case-arrival model, which determines the pattern of new case entries into a process.
-Accurate case-arrival modeling is essential for reliable simulations, yet existing approaches often rely on oversimplified static distributions of inter-arrival times.
+Business Process Simulation (BPS) is a critical tool for analyzing and improving organizational processes by estimating the impact of process changes.
+A key component of BPS is the case-arrival model, which determines the pattern of new case entries into a process.
+Although accurate case-arrival modeling is essential for reliable simulations---as it influences waiting and overall cycle times---existing approaches often rely on oversimplified static distributions of inter-arrival times.
 These approaches fail to capture the dynamic and temporal complexities inherent in organizational environments, leading to less accurate and reliable outcomes.
-To address this limitation, we propose \emph{Auto Time Kernel Density Estimation} (AT-KDE), a divide-and-conquer approach that models arrival times by incorporating global dynamics, day-of-week variations, and intraday distributional changes, ensuring both precision and scalability.
-Experiments conducted across 20 diverse processes demonstrate that AT-KDE is considerably more accurate and robust than existing approaches while maintaining runtime efficiency.
+To address this limitation, we propose \emph{Auto Time Kernel Density Estimation} (AT-KDE), a divide-and-conquer approach that models arrival times of processes by incorporating global dynamics, day-of-week variations, and intraday distributional changes, ensuring both precision and scalability.
+Experiments conducted across 20 diverse processes demonstrate that AT-KDE is far more accurate and robust than existing approaches while maintaining sensible execution time efficiency.

 **Key features:**